Sociology Department and Criminal Justice Program

 For more information about the Sociology Department, please contact Dr. Jenna Mahay at firstname.lastname@example.org

-For more information about the Law and Justice Program, please contact Dr. Jodie Dewey at email@example.com
+For more information about the Criminal Justice Program, please contact Dr. Jodie Dewey at email@example.com